pdbayes/Logic-Circuit-Simulator/README.md

  * Screen is only refreshed when needed and not 60 times per second no matter what
  * Clocks can be paused
  * Components have been added: bit display, segment display, nibble display, half adder, muxes, register, RAM, counter, various decoders, etc.
+ * Size of components (in terms of number of bits) can be changed
+ * RAM/ROM contents can be loaded from files
  * Mouseover tooltips have been added
  * Components can be edited to be faulty, for educational exercises
  * Editor can be in several modes with different capabilities